Tiny Thor

-Tiny Thor is a 2023 platformer video game developed by Asylum Square and published by Gameforge for Microsoft Windows and the Nintendo Switch.
-The game is a side-scrolling platformer in which players assume the role of the Norse god Thor, as a child, who uses his hammer Mjölnir to defeat enemies across 30 levels.
+Tiny Thor is a 2023 video game developed by Asylum Square and published by Gameforge for Windows and the Nintendo Switch.
+It is a side-scrolling platformer in which players assume the role of the Norse god Thor, as a child, who uses his hammer Mjölnir to defeat enemies across 30 levels.
 Upon release, the game received generally favorable reviews.